 The cornerstone of the PCSF campaign strategy is the implementation of "The People's Process," a democratic process that gathers the expertise of those most impacted by the 1994 Crime Bill.
 The People's Process relies on and strengthens existing grassroots organizations, networks, and other groups of community members fighting to curb criminalization and create safer communities.
-PCSF is a program of the Center for Popular Democracy.

-Organizations that participated in PCSF and/or The People's Process:
+Organization that participated in PCSF and/or The People's Process:

 - Justice Teams Network

-- Motivating Individual Leadership for Public Advancement (MILPA) Collective
+- Motivating Individual Leadership for Public Advancement (MILPA)

+Collective

 - All of Us or None Riverside

 - Illinois Alliance for Reentry and Justice

 - Fully Free

 - Indivisible Aurora

 - Challenge II Change

 - Illinois Coalition to End Permanent Punishments

 - North Carolina

 Statewide Police

 Accountability Network

 (NC SPAN)

 - North Carolina Black Leadership and Organizing Collective

 - Durham Beyond Policing

-- Center for Resilient
+- Center for Resilient Individuals, Families and Communities (CRFIC) South

-Individuals, Families

-and Communities

-(CRFIC) South

 - Communities in Partnership

 - Free Hearts

 - No Exceptions

 - Community Defense of East Tennessee

-- Concerned Citizens for
+- Concerned Citizens for Justice

-Justice

 - Texas Organizing

 Project

 - All of Us or None San Antonio

-- Law 4 Black Lives
+- · Law 4 Black Lives

 - Black Alliance for Just Immigration (BAJI)

 - Common Justice

 - National Council for Incarcerated and Formerly Incarcerated Women and Girls

 - VOCAL NY

-- Common Justice

 - MomsRising

 - Black Youth Project 100

-- Center for Popular
+- Center for Popular Democracy

-Democracy

 - JustLeadership USA